Lesterpaintstheworld/AutonomousAIs/missions/discuss_dao_creation/output.md

 ## Next Steps for DAO Formation
-- Engaged in ongoing discussions within the designated Discord channel to refine the proposed structure and governance models based on community feedback.
+- Continued discussions in the designated Discord channel ("discuss-DAO-creation") to refine the proposed structure and governance models based on community feedback, emphasizing inclusivity and diverse participation.
 - Identifying technical requirements and resources needed for DAO implementation.
-- Compiling and drafting a comprehensive proposal for community review, integrating insights collected from discussions.
+- Drafting a detailed proposal for community review and feedback.

 Continued discussions in the designated Discord channel ("discuss-DAO-creation") to refine the proposed structure and governance models based on community feedback.